Structured cabling – MMC-certified

 Intuitive and unique solutions

-The key to operation is ensuring system efficiency.
-In addition, MMC focuses on designing solutions that are simple and intuitive to install and manage.
-We realise that technology means simplicity, which is why MMC is a pioneer in the development of tool-free termination.
+The key to our operations is ensuring system performance.
+Furthermore, MMC focuses on designing solutions that are simple and intuitive to install and manage.
+We recognise that technology should be straightforward, which is why MMC is a pioneer in the development of tool-free termination.

 IP convergence

-The development of the IP internet protocol and PoE standards means that structured cabling systems are now used in many environments.
-Multimedia Connect is following this trend by offering products that facilitate convergence between cabling systems and new IP applications.
+The development of the IP internet protocol and PoE standards means that structured cabling systems are now used in a wide range of environments.
+Multimedia Connect is keeping pace with this trend by offering products that facilitate convergence between cabling systems and new IP applications.

 25-year reliability guarantee

-As the manufacturer of all components, we ensure trouble-free and reliable operation of connections.
-A 25-year warranty agreement for the structured cabling network is signed between Multimedia Connect, represented in Poland by C&C Partners, and the user of the installation.
+As the manufacturer of all components, we ensure that connections operate smoothly and reliably.
+A 25-year warranty agreement for the structured cabling system is signed between Multimedia Connect, represented in Poland by C&C Partners, and the end user.

 Certified quality

-The high quality and reliability of MMC cabling is confirmed by certificates from independent testing laboratories Delta and ETL, confirming compliance with the latest structured cabling standards ISO/IEC 11801, EN 50173, and TIA/EIA 568.
+The high quality and reliability of MMC cabling are confirmed by certificates from independent testing laboratories such as Delta and ETL, which attest to compliance with the latest structured cabling standards: ISO/IEC 11801, EN 50173 and TIA/EIA 568.

 Certification programme for installers and designers

-The quality of installation is a key factor influencing the reliable operation of data transmission networks, which is why we attach great importance to building a wide network of qualified companies installing MMC cabling.
-The Multimedia Connect Cabling Installer Certification Programme consists of certification and recertification training courses, providing a wide range of practical and theoretical knowledge in the field of cabling installation, maintenance and measurement.
+The quality of the installation is a key factor in ensuring the reliable operation of data transmission networks; that is why we place great importance on building a broad network of qualified companies specialising in MMC cabling installation.
+The certification programme for Multimedia Connect cabling installers consists of certification and recertification training courses, providing a wide range of practical and theoretical knowledge in the field of cabling installation, maintenance and testing.

 Training courses

-We attach great importance to building a wide network of qualified companies installing MMC cabling.
-Training courses conducted by our specialists provide a wide range of practical and theoretical knowledge in the field of installation, design, servicing and measurement of cabling.
-Completion of the course is confirmed by a certificate awarding the title of Certified Multimedia Connect Installer.
+We place great importance on building a broad network of qualified companies specialising in MMC cabling installation.
+Training courses run by our specialists provide a wide range of practical and theoretical knowledge in the field of cabling installation, design, maintenance and testing.
+Successful completion of the course is confirmed by a certificate awarding the title of Certified Multimedia Connect Installer.

-Structured cabling is telecommunications cabling, i.e. a complex system used to transmit data, voice, video and text.
-It applies to many networks, not just computer networks, with which it is closely associated and identified.
-Structured cabling is an ICT, telephone, broadband, audiovisual transmission, CCTV, alarm system network, etc.
+Structured cabling refers to telecommunications cabling, i.e. a complex system used to transmit data, voice, video and text.
+It applies to many types of networks, not just computer networks – with which it is often closely associated and equated.
+Structured cabling encompasses telecommunications, telephone, broadband and audiovisual transmission networks, as well as networks for CCTV, alarm systems and so on.

-It is possible to create a structured cabling network that will serve several or even all of the above-mentioned subnetworks, but this requires an excellent design and schematic diagram of the structured cabling.
+It is possible to create a structured cabling network capable of supporting several or even all of the sub-networks listed above, but this first requires an excellent design and a schematic diagram of the structured cabling.

-Structured network cabling allows for the uncomplicated connection of individual devices to the existing cable system, e.g. telephones, computers, television monitors and other devices, each of which should operate in the IP standard.
+Structured cabling allows for the straightforward connection of individual devices to the existing cabling system, e.g. telephones, computers, television monitors and other devices, all of which should operate in accordance with the IP standard.

 What does structured cabling consist of?

-- telecommunications cables – vertical cabling (fibre optic or copper cables) and horizontal cabling (section between the user's socket and the distribution point);
+- telecommunications cables – vertical cabling (fibre-optic or copper cables) and horizontal cabling (the section between the user outlet and the distribution point);

 - distribution points;